-UET 418 Systems on Silicon.
-(4)
+E UET 418 Systems on Silicon.
+(3)

 Factors that drive integration on silicon, including logic, memory, and interfaces.
 Economics of system-level solutions.
-Lecture with Web support, lab, practical project.
+Lecture with Web support and team activities.
 Credit is allowed for only UET 418 or 518.
 Prerequisite: UET 331.
+Corequisite: UET 417.

-UET 421 IC Device Characterization.
+E UET 421 IC Device Characterization.
 (3)

-Design and operation of the major classes of semiconductor devices.
+fall Design and operation of the major classes of semiconductor devices.
 Characterization by parameters and their extraction.
 Future technology trends.
 Lecture with Web support.
 Fee.
 Prerequisite: UET 331.